 Should your child apply Early Decision?

-This time of year I get a lot of questions from high school seniors and parents about Early Decision.
+This time of year we get a lot of questions from high school seniors and parents about Early Decision.
 Applying ED has become the norm, particularly when applying to top-30 uber-competitive universities.

 The crazy thing is, ED hasn't even been around forever.
 Once upon a time, there was only one application pool: Regular Decision.
 In fact, it wasn't even really referred to as 'regular decision', since it was quite literally, the "only decision" pool.